onthefritz/simplePaging/README.md

 Simply download the simplePaging.js file and reference it in your code.
 Make sure to put this under the jQuery reference as this requires jQuery to function properly.

-To call the paging you will want to set up some html first.
+To call the paging, you will want to set up some html first.

 The quickest way will be with using `<div>` tags.